 The support of the Murdoch media empire has been considered politically crucial over the last two decades.
 The firm has been very influential particularly in terms of the country's position towards European integration.
 Following the News of the World scandal and the enquiry into corporate standards at News Corporation, Murdoch's influence may have been weakened, but that of the Daily Mail Group remains strong.
 In addition, the Leveson Inquiry has demanded higher diversity in ownership and tighter regulation on media mergers, both of which (if enacted) could also work towards more diversity of opinion.
-The press, collectively, has strongly opposed attempts to circumscribe freedom of opinion and the matter remains unresolved.
+The press, collectively, has strongly opposed attempts to circumscribe the freedom of opinion, and the matter remains unresolved.

 The United Kingdom has a long tradition of official secrecy.
-However, in recent years successive governments have very actively tried to capitalize on the transparency and savings potential of making government information available online.
+However, in recent years successive governments have very actively tried to capitalize on the transparency and cost-savings potential of making government information available online.
 Together with the Freedom of Information Act 2005, this has contributed to easier access for citizens and, often in a very high-profile way, the media.
-The United Kingdom has also been at the forefront of making government data available for commercial use and citizen inspection ("open data").
+The United Kingdom has also been at the forefront of making

+Access to Government.
+Information Score: 8 government data available for commercial use and citizen inspection ("open data").
 The restrictions on what information can be provided under the Freedom of Information Act (cost limits; national security restrictions; state financial interests) are largely in line with the respective regulations in other countries.
+Recent efforts to simplify and render government information more accessible have seen the replacement of a profusion of web sites with a single government portal - www.gov.uk - and it is clear that the government now regards the provision of information as a high priority.